Emmanuel461/Final_project/README.md

 **Note:** The tool supports sensors like Landsat 8/9, Sentinel 1 (SAR), and Sentinel 2, offering flexibility and convenience for satellite image retrieval.

 For further details on the Sentinel-1 data processing level, refer to the [Google Earth Engine documentation](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD).

+The repository comprises the following components:

+1. A pre-execution code.
+2. A file named `requirements.txt`, which contains the names of the libraries required to run the project (use `pip install -r requirements.txt` in your terminal to install the necessary libraries).
+3. A GeoJSON file, available for use in the code execution as an example.
+This file is spatially located in Perez Zeledon, San Jose, Costa Rica.
+4. The `README.md` file, containing current information about the project.
+5. A `_config.yml` file, holding the configuration of the web page ([link](https://emmanuel461.github.io/Final_project/)).
+6. The `project.py` file, containing the code for downloading satellite images.
+7. The `test_project.py` file, designed for performing tests on some of the functions used in `project.py`.

 *By Emmanuel Jesús Céspedes Rivera*